GavinHuttley/gav_blog/posts/starting_research.rst

     --- Gavin

 Once you have a project sketch, you should aim to prototype the entire workflow [#]_ as fast as possible, including getting to the point of quantifying performance.
 "Fast" refers to both implementation time (crude code is the goal!)
-AND computation time with the latter is often easily achieved by using a minimal amount of data.
+AND computation time with the latter often achieved by using a minimal amount of data.

 You will learn a lot from this process, including the types of tests you will need to write to ensure :ref:`correctness <correctness>`.